 WSDOT has looked at a range of options for transportation improvement to address the projected increase in population and employment along this corridor.
 Successful examples are the I-405 Corridor Master Plan (pdf 174 kb) and the SR 167 Valley Freeway Plan.
 Both plans acknowledge the importance of connecting I-405 and SR 167 to form a seamless corridor, and together they form the basis for the I-405/SR 167 Corridor vision.

-The first phase of I-405 express toll lanes is currently being constructed in the 17-mile stretch between NE 6th Street in Bellevue and I-5 in Lynnwood, with a planned opening date of mid-2015.
+The first phase of I-405 express toll lanes opened in September 2015 in the 17-mile stretch between Northeast 6th Street in Bellevue and I-5 in Lynnwood.

 Express toll lanes provide a choice